OData/odata.net/_posts/core libraries/2015-04-01-02-01-build-basic-model.md

 ![]({{site.baseurl}}/assets/2015-04-17-csdl.png)

-As you can see, the document contains all the elements which have been built so far.
+As you can see, the document contains all the elements we have built so far.

+### References
+[[Tutorial & Sample] Use Enumeration types in OData](http://blogs.msdn.com/b/odatateam/archive/2014/03/18/use-enumeration-types-in-odata.aspx).